-Slow Cooker Coq au Vin – A classic French winter stew with chicken, vegetables, potatoes and mushrooms cooked in wine sauce.
+Slow Cooker Coq au Vin – A classic French winter stew with chicken, vegetables, potatoes and mushrooms cooked in a delicious wine sauce.

 - 6 slices thick cut bacon

 - 1/2 tablespoon butter

 - 4 (1 pound) chicken breasts (you can also use chicken legs and/or chicken thighs)

 - salt and fresh ground pepper , to taste

 - 3 large carrots , sliced into rounds

 - 2 small yellow onions , quartered

 - 1 pound small red potatoes , cut into 1/8ths

 - 4 cloves garlic , minced